ericoporto/ags-manual-wiki/Object.md

 int Object.Scaling
 ```

-Gets/sets the object's current scaling level.
+Gets/sets the object's current scaling level, in percents.
+The permitted value range is 1 to 32767.
 An object that has the
 regular size has this property set to 100.

-You can only set the value of this property if ManualScaling is enabled
+You can only set the value of this property if [`Object.ManualScaling`](Object#objectmanualscaling) is enabled
 for the object; otherwise, the scaling is determined automatically based
-on the walkable area that the character is on.
+on the walkable area that the object is on.

+This property returns the actual current scaling at any given moment, whether it was set by you or acquired from the walkable area.

 *Compatibility:* Supported by **AGS 3.6.0** and later versions.